Pylons/pyramid/docs/narr/urldispatch.rst

-- The fact that the request is decorated with a route-specific interface causes the view lookup machinery to always use the view callable registered using that interface by the route configuration to service requests that match the route path pattern.
+- The fact that the request is decorated with a route-specific interface causes the view lookup machinery to always use the view callable registered using that interface by the route configuration to service requests that match the route pattern.

 In this way, we supply a shortcut to the developer.
 Under the hood, :mod:`repoze.bfg` still consumes the :term:`context finding` and